 June 24–July 1, 2016

 GO MID/LONG TERM

 Interested in mid- or long-term missions?
 We would love to support you and build into during this season of discernment and preparation.
-A great next step to take is to come to the Go Group every fourth Thursday of the month from 7-8:30pm.
+A great next step to take is to come to the Go Group.
 Here you’ll be encouraged and equipped as your passion is cultivated through missions-focused teaching and reading, group discussions and prayer, hearing from sending organizations, and learning from those who have gone before you.